Southern Germany by bike, the Altmühl cycle route

 Day 2: From Rothenburg to Ansbach (49 km)

-In the morning, take charge of the rental bikes (optional).
-The route takes you to the sources of the Altmühl where you join the cycle route of the same name.
-Your route continues mainly on marked cycle paths to Hornau (excursion possible to the springs, + 6 km), Colmberg and its Hohenzollern castle, Lehrberg and then Ansbach.
+In the morning, pick up the rental bikes (optional).
+The route takes you to the source of the Altmühl where you reachthe cycle route of the same name.
+Your route continues mainly on marked cycle paths via Hornau (excursion possible to the sources + 6 km), Colmberg and its castle, Lehrberg and then to Ansbach.

 Day 3: from Ansbach to Weißenburg or Wettelsheim (62 km)